tytydraco/yessleep/out/I_knew_I_wasnt_crazy_part_1.md

 I’m writing this account on the decrepit wooden desk that sits facing the window in my room.
 It’s currently half past eleven at night, and the northern woods outside are glowing with the milky, sibylline light of the moon.
+Through the aid of my nephew, who was the sole person to not completely revoke any relations with me, I have procured a telephone.
+The sole purpose of this telephone is to expose to the world the monster that has cost me a tranquil life.

 Most of the security officers have left the asylum, left to their families and their warm homes.
 However, as always, young Pete is on night duty, and he’s probably sitting at his little desk at the end of the corridor, reading some horror novel by Stephen King.
 Although it’s unusually quiet tonight- there’s no loud screeching nor banging coming from any of the cells- I’m still unable to enter the dream world; the physical reality has its shackles deep inside of me tonight.
 So, I thought I would write an account on how I was wrongfully deemed mad and imprisoned in this god-awful mental asylum.